Transurethral Resection of Prostate (TURP)

 TURP is an effective surgical treatment for urinary obstruction caused by enlarged prostate.

 Prefer WhatsApp for Transurethral Resection of Prostate (TURP) enquiries?
-We respond on chat during working hours.
+Chat with our orthopedic team during working hours for quick assistance.